eyolfson/hello-vulkan/README.md

 # Hello Vulkan

-A quick demo of the Vulkan API, using Wayland.
+A quick demo of the Vulkan API, using Wayland on Linux.

 ## Graphics